Dariusrussellkish/coexistence-via-chemical-interactions/README.md

 ------

-[TODO]
+Computational *in silico* modeling in the sciences is becoming an increasingly important tool for modeling systems that cannot be easily tested physically.
+These models often utilize discrete time simulation in addition to stochastic processes that necessitate replicates to gain an meaningful interpretation of the simulations.
+The quality of simulation design and code plays an integral role in the amount of data that can efficiently be generated from such models.
+We study a mediator-explicit microbial community model described in *Niehaus et al. 2019*, updating its design to use multi-process parallelism in the language Julia enabling large throughput screens of its parameters.
+These screens were infeasible before due to running time limits, and have yielded important findings of dependence of community richness on underlying production and consumption network parameters.

 ### Introduction

 ------

-Mathematical modeling of population dynamics is ubiquitous in the sciences.
-From their applications in the presently relevant field of epidemics to population genetics, chemical kinetics, economics, and systems biology, discrete time-based simulations are used to solve systems of differential equations with no analytical solution.
-Often these systems are highly dependent on their input parameters and stochastic processes, so multiple replicates of the simulation are used to provide more reliable statistics of the models than one iteration provides.
+Computational modeling of complex problems has become ubiquitous in the sciences.
+From their applications in the presently relevant field of epidemics to population genetics, chemical kinetics, economics, and systems biology, discrete time-based simulations are used to solve systems of differential equations with no analytical solutions.[^options][^ecology][^epidemic][^population] Often these systems are highly dependent on their input parameters and stochastic processes, so multiple replicates of the simulation are used to provide more reliable statistics of the models than one iteration provides.

 Discrete time-based simulations are however costly due to difficulties in parallelizing the underlying simulation.
 While techniques for parallelizing along simulation time have arisen, they are not easily generalized to all problems of this type.
 The replicates are, however, independent simulations and are a prime example of an Embarrassingly Parallel problem.
 This allows for linear speedups by number of processors in nearly all cases.

 Many of these simulation models are designed and written by scientists without a programming background, and thus suffer from inefficiencies surrounding memory allocation, inefficient re-writing of language-implemented algorithms, avoidance of language-specific features and parallel libraries.
 For example, many modern languages allow for complex array indexing and operations along its dimensions, which might be overlooked for their conceptually easier but bloated explicit implementations.
 Design for memory efficiency may be overlooked due to language-specifics and complications surrounding the underlying operations masked by high level syntax.
 Parallelization is often times overlooked due to its complicated nature at the language-level, especially surrounding Random Number Generators (RNGs).
 These language features are costly to learn for researchers focused on the conceptual design of these simulations and their results.
 Thus, many simulation projects that do not employ dedicated software engineers suffer from sub-optimal performance.

 We chose a simulation in systems biology from Professor Babak Momeni's lab at Boston College.
-Its mathematical derivation can be found in *Momeni et al., 2017* and its implementation in Matlab and characterization in *Niehaus et al., 2019,* though we will provide a summary of its background, design, and characteristics here.
+Its mathematical derivation can be found in *Momeni et al., 2017*[^momeni] and its implementation in Matlab and characterization in *Niehaus et al., 2019,*[^niehaus] though we will provide a summary of its background, design, and characteristics here.

 Microbial communities naively consist of microbes, small single-celled organisms that can form colonies consisting of cells from the same organism clustered together.
 While they are widely depicted as isolated colonies on petri dishes, these microbes do no always exist isolated in nature.
 Communities of microbial species have been found and characterized, sometimes displaying functionality that is not present in its basal components.
 Understanding the dynamics of microbial communities is vital to harnessing their functionality.